 d.
-Discrimination with Respect to Employment or Occupation
+Discrimination with Respect to Employment and Occupation

-Labor laws and regulations prohibit discrimination regarding race, color, sex, religion, political opinion, national origin or citizenship, social origin, disability, sexual orientation and/or gender identity, age, language, or HIV-positive status or other communicable diseases.
+Labor laws and regulations prohibit discrimination regarding race, color, sex, religion, political opinion, national origin or citizenship, social origin, disability, sexual orientation and/or gender identity, age, language, and HIV-positive status or other communicable diseases.
 The government effectively enforced these laws and regulations.
+The law permits fines of up to 24,000 euros (\$26,400) for a violation.
+The penalties are sufficient to deter violations.